ErpNetDocs/tech/concepts/erp-Instances.md

 > https://demodb.my.erp.net/api/domain/odata/General_Products_Products?$top=10

+> [!NOTE]
-NOTE: The above will return unformatted JSON result, intended to be consumed by client app.
+> The above will return unformatted JSON result, intended to be consumed by client app.

 For a quick overview of OData, see this topic - [Understand OData in 6 steps](https://www.odata.org/getting-started/understand-odata-in-6-steps/).